mjordan/islandora_solution_pack_remote_resource/modules/islandora_remote_resource_batch/README.md

 ├── baz.txt
 ```

-### Example zip file
+### Using a zip file

 Zip files used for ingesting objects via the GUI have the same structure as the directories described above.
 The zip file must not contain any subdirectories; all datastream files must be direct children of the top of the zip.

 ## Ingesting from a CSV file

-[Islandora Remote Resouce Tools](https://github.com/mjordan/islandora_remote_resource_batch_tools) offers a utility for converting data in a CSV file into ingest packages.
+This batch module does not support ingests from CSV files natively, but [Islandora Remote Resouce Tools](https://github.com/mjordan/islandora_remote_resource_batch_tools) offers a utility for converting data in a CSV file into ingest packages.

 ## Syncing updated datastreams

-Copies of TN and MODS (and any optional datastreams) harvested from remote resrource objects will inevitably become out of sync with their remote originals.
+Copies of TN and MODS (and any optional datastreams) harvested from remote resrource objects may become out of sync with their remote originals.
 This batch loader provides a command to update datastreams harvested from the remote resource that have changed.
 To use it, pass in the directory that contains the datastream files as the value of the `--target` option:

 `drush -u 1 islandora_remote_resource_batch_sync --target=/path/to/datastream/files`